 While federal environmental standards for car manufacturers have been relaxed, individual states can establish their own standards.
 These vary widely by jurisdiction, with some being considerably more strict than others.

-Car manufacturers ship vehicles to sell all over the country.
-They need to be sure that the vehicles they send to a specific geographic area meet the standards in place in that area.
-Otherwise, not only will they be unable to sell cars, but they may also face legal action for violation of environmental regulations.
+Most noteworthy, car manufacturers ship vehicles to sell all over the country.
+They need to be sure that the vehicles they send to a specific geographic area meet the standards.
+I mean in place in that area.
+Otherwise, not only will they be unable to sell cars.
+In the worst case, they may also face legal action for violation of environmental regulations.
 The easiest and most practical thing to do is to build cars that meet the strictest standards.
 This guarantees that their cars can be sold in every state without any headaches of worrying about which vehicles to send to which areas to remain in compliance.

 Concern About the Environment